P4NTY/CBR-PNK-FOUNDRY/README.md

 - The left button is adding and the right button is decreasing values.
 - GLICHED status can also be given with the middle mouse button -OR- just click GLICHED.
 - Selecting the value of the APPROACH and SKILL by clicking on the label.
+- Hunter card - as Actor
+- Item card

 ## To do:
-- Threat card
-- NPC card
 - Taking the text to the language packages

 ## To FIX:
 - Detection of throw by dice so nice
 - Version detection by Foundry
-- Improving the version-lifting manifest

 [![COFFE](https://cdn.buymeacoffee.com/buttons/v2/default-blue.png)](https://www.buymeacoffee.com/kiszu)